Pacific Tsunami Museum

 You can see evidence of how tsunamis form with the interactive wave machine.

 The modest but informative museum is open Tuesday through Saturday.
+As of this writing, its hours are 10 am to 4 pm.
 It’s definitely worth a visit if you make it to Hilo.